3MCC Deficiency

 - Contact the family and evaluate the infant for poor feeding, vomiting, or lethargy.

-- Provide emergency treatment/referral for symptoms hypoglycemia, metabolic acidosis, or seizures.
+- Provide emergency treatment/referral for symptoms of hypoglycemia, metabolic acidosis, or seizures.

 If the Diagnosis is Confirmed